Rights, responsibilities and consumer information

 If you become ineligible for financial aid after a disbursement has been made, you are responsible to pay for any charges.

-You must perform the work agreed on if you accept a Work-Study position.
+You must perform the work agreed on if you accept a federal work-study position.

 You must notify us in writing if you are receiving financial aid for attendance at another institution while attending Wayne State University.